The BMW 750iL Changed Everything

 2022 M760Li

 The Machines With Souls review of the BMW M760i was recently brought to the attention of excessᴍᴀᴄʜɪɴᴀ.
-Titled “I get why the BMW M760i killed the V-12,” it arrives at a verdict that reflects a fundamental misunderstanding of the car’s purpose.
-It makes sense that a website titled “Machines with Souls” would want a more overt assertion of personality, but introverts have souls as well.
+Its verdict rests on a category error.
+A website called “Machines With Souls” is understandably drawn to overt displays of personality, but introverts have souls too.

 It was the most expensive car BMW had ever sold.
-It was the most powerful sedan they had ever built.
+It was the most powerful sedan BMW had ever built.
 And it was the quietest.

 –eᴍ